rx290/Flutter_Practice/README.md

 Flutter_Practice

-As i'm a doer i learn things quite quickly while doing it so i prefer to play with things rather than watch tutorials.
+As i'm a doer i learn things quite quickly while doing them, so i prefer to play with things rather than watch tutorials.

 This is my flutter play area where i try to create diffrent componnents which might come in handy in near future.